1. Open your Tesla app and click on “Settings”

 Home batteries require installation by a licensed electrician.
-If you are a licensed electrician, go ahead, we’re glad to train and support you.
-However, if you’re not a licensed electrician, it would be unwise to try installing your home battery yourself.
-We will recommend a Swell-approved installer to handle the design, permitting, installation, and maintenance of your system.
+If you’re not a licensed electrician, we can recommend a Swell-approved installer to handle the design, permitting, installation, and maintenance of your system.

-Swell is not an installer.
-We train and supply home batteries to local installers.
-When you choose to get a home battery through Swell, we connect you with a Swell-approved installer who we have trained to design, permit, and install your home battery.
-Our installers tend to be experienced and certified solar installers and electricians from your neighborhood.
-You might already know them, but if not, we’re glad to provide you options and give you any information you need to choose the best one for you.
+Swell trains and supplies home batteries to local installers.
+When you choose to get a home battery through Swell, we’ll connect you with a Swell-approved installer who we have trained to design, permit, and install your home battery.
+Our installers tend to be experienced, certified solar installers and electricians from your neighborhood.
+You may already know them, but if not, we’re glad to provide you options and give you any information you need to choose the best one for you.

 The cost of installation will vary significantly from house to house, depending on the type and size of your home battery, the amount of electrical work required to backup your critical loads, and other factors.
 The cost of installation includes labor and other components, including the critical loads panel, disconnects, wires, and other materials.
 In general, installation costs begin around $1,000.

 Yes.
-Swell offers a service agreement that provides complete peace of mind and ensures that your home battery performs how you want it.
-Swell’s service agreement provides: backup power service, remote monitoring, reporting and alerts, incentive compliance, maintenance support, and the ability to participate in grid services.
+Swell offers a service agreement that provides peace of mind and ensures your home battery performs as it should.
+Swell’s service agreement provides: backup power service, remote monitoring, reporting and alerts, incentive compliance, maintenance support, and the ability to participate in energy grid services.

 Different types and sizes of home batteries vary in price from a few thousand dollars up to tens of thousands of dollars.
-In general, the smaller capacity batteries with lower cycle lifes are more affordable than larger batteries with a longer cycle life.
+In general, a smaller capacity battery with lower cycle life is more affordable than a larger battery with a longer cycle life.